making/lift-and-shift-workshop/README.md

 > See also https://buildpacks.io/

 ## Step2.
-Use extern the authentioncation functionality
+Extern the authentioncation functionality

 Under construction...